Matthew Johns: Author

 In 2004, Johns released Reg Reagan's 'This Is My Life' through Pan Macmillan.

 Radio

-In March 2011 Johns joined Triple M Sydney's breakfast show The Grill Team introducing a number of character impersonations including "Bruce", the effeminate producer for Triple M's sister station 2DayFM's breakfast team Kyle and Jackie O; the crude coal-mining magnate (and owner of the Newcastle Knights) Nathan Tinkler; and the rugby league greats Andrew Johns, Brad Fittler and Darren Lockyer as the "Future Immortals Gone Nuts".
+In March 2011 Johns joined Triple M Sydney's breakfast show The Grill Team introducing a number of character impersonations including "Bruce", the effeminate producer for Triple M's sister station 2Day FM's breakfast team Kyle and Jackie O; the crude coal-mining magnate (and owner of the Newcastle Knights) Nathan Tinkler; and the rugby league greats Andrew Johns, Brad Fittler and Darren Lockyer as the "Future Immortals Gone Nuts".
 His last day in the Grill Team was on 7 December 2018.
+Johns currently work on SEN radio's "Morning Glory with Matty Johns" program.
+In June 2023, his brother Andrew Johns quit the show after a public falling out over comments Matthew Johns made about Queensland ahead of the 2023 State of Origin series.

+Personal life

+Johns is founder and co-owner of Steel City Beer Company with Andrew Johns, Danny Buderus, Kurt Gidley and Matt Hoy.

+Johns' sons, Cooper Johns and Jack Johns, are former rugby league players.